-- > Child abduction and community safety incidents
+- Child abduction and community safety incidents

 - Children and the court system

 - Children missing from education

 - Children with family members in prison

 - Child Criminal Exploitation (CCE)

 - Child Sexual Exploitation (CSE)

 - County lines

 - Modern Slavery and the National Referral Mechanism

-- > Cybercrime
+- Cvbercrime

 - Domestic abuse

-- > Homelessness
+- Homelessness

 - Honour-based abuse

-- ≻ FGM
+- FGM

 - Forced marriage

 - Preventing radicalisation

 - The Prevent duty

 - Channel

-- > Peer on peer/ child on child abuse
+- · Child on child abuse

 - Sexual violence and sexual harassment between children in schools

 - Upskirting

-This part of the policy now will explain two situations:
+This part of the policy now will explain two situations where there are concerns about an adult's behaviour:

-- 1. Concerns that do not meet the harms threshold referred to as 'low level concerns'; and - 2.
-Allegations that may meet the 'harms threshold'.
+- Concerns that do not meet the harms threshold referred to as 'low level concerns'; and - Allegations that may meet the 'harms threshold'.
 This part of the policy is about managing behaviour that might indicate a person would pose a risk of harm if they continue to work in their present position, or in any capacity with children in the school.